scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 # OpenSim Changes:<br/> (New Project: LibLSLCCCompiler)

-The location for the new compiler project that does all the work is *"/OpenSim/Region/ScriptEngine/Shared/LibLSLCCCompiler"*
+The location for the new compiler project in the source tree is:

+-*"/OpenSim/Region/ScriptEngine/Shared/LibLSLCCCompiler"*

 XEngine has been changed so that it can dynamically load a compiler Assembly and Compiler class specified by your OpenSim.ini.

-The New compiler compiles to the assembly: **OpenSim.Region.ScriptEngine.Shared.LibLSLCCCompiler.dll**
+The New compiler compiles to the assembly:

+-**OpenSim.Region.ScriptEngine.Shared.LibLSLCCCompiler.dll**

-And the Old compiler compiles to the assembly: **OpenSim.Region.ScriptEngine.Shared.CodeTools.dll**
+And the Old compiler compiles to the assembly:

+-**OpenSim.Region.ScriptEngine.Shared.CodeTools.dll**

-Both compiler assemblies contain a class named **Compiler** that implements **OpenSim.Region.ScriptEngine.Interfaces.ICompiler**.
+Both compiler assemblies contain a class named **Compiler** that implements

+-**OpenSim.Region.ScriptEngine.Interfaces.ICompiler**.

 You can configure OpenSim.ini to use either one of these implementations under the **[XEngine]** configuration section.